mellaurie/tone/pages/02.april-2020/04.u4/02.topic-1/section.md

 ## Topic 1: Purpose of Assessment
+Think about why assessment is a part of your course.
+How does it benefit you and your learners?
 Assessment demonstrates whether, and to what degree, the learner has met the learning outcomes for the course.
-This traditionally comes in the form of a test or essay, but there are a number of other ways we can measure students’ understanding.
+It often lets the instructor know what concepts students struggle with which informs their teaching.
+Assessments traditionally come in the form of tests or essays, but there are a number of other ways we can measure students’ understanding.
 First, let’s focus on what assessment is.

-### Understanding Assessment
+### Understanding Assessment: Formative & Summative
 Assessment can be *for, of,* and *as* learning.

 ![](of-for-as-learning.png)